aMurphy85/Milestone-Project-Tattoo-Shop/README.md

          verify that you navigate to the "Contact Us" page of the site.
     5. From the "Contact Us" page click on the "Home" page link, verify that you navigate back to the "Home" page of the site.
-    6. From the "Gallery" page click on the "Conatact Us" page link, verify that you navigate to the "Contact Us" page of the site.
+    6. From the "Gallery" page click on the "Contact Us" page link, verify that you navigate to the "Contact Us" page of the site.
     7. From the "Contact Us" page click on the "Gallery" page link, verify that you navigate to the "Gallery" page of the site.